Organizational Identification and Supply Chain Orientation: Examining a Supply Chain Integration Paradox

 The hypothesis tests suggest that achieved internal integration increases the tendency of organizational identification; organizations perceive supplier integration as a condition that will benefit an organization; and organizational identification and supply chain orientation are discrete phenomena that occur within an organization that yield a significant positive effect on achieved supplier integration.
 Lastly, the post hoc analysis indicates organizational identification partially mediates the positive effect achieved internal integration has on achieved supplier integration.

 Although this dissertation sought out to identify a source of relational behavioral barriers of supply chain integration that originates within an organization and then to offer a solution that mitigates the source of the relational behavioral barriers of supply chain integration, the primary academic and managerial contributions of this research is identifying two discrete phenomena that benefit the organization as well as facilitates supply chain integration.

 Robinson, Jessica L., "Organizational Identification and Supply Chain Orientation: Examining a Supply Chain Integration Paradox" (2014).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1074.